Why new govt's borrowing also is high? For debt service or high local interest rates?

 • Domestic debt holds a dominant share in total debt.
 Treasury bills and bonds which face market interest rates in line with the CB monetary policy are the major debt categories.

 • Therefore, interest payment on domestic debt led by Treasury bills and bonds is the burden on the government which has to borrow newly for interest payment in addition to amortization (or debt repayment).
 Domestic debt amortization is the biggest component.
 In fact, foreign debt service (interest and amortization has declined in the recent past.
 The trend will continue till 2028 due to ongoing default and restructuring of foreign debt.
-However, borrowing to repay debt at the maturity or to amortize cannot be separately identified as such borrowing is not a budgetary expenditure that is counted in the deficit.
+In general, foreign debt is repaid by proceeds of new foreign debt.
+Therefore, domestic borrowing is necessary only when foreign debt is repaid through the CB foreign reserve.
+If so, foreign debt stock should decline.
+That happened in 2021 and 2023.
+However, borrowing to repay debt at the maturity or to amortize cannot be separately identified as borrowing for repayment of debt is not a budgetary expenditure that is counted in the deficit.
+Therefore, only the borrowing for budget deficit including interest payment is budgetary.

 • The budget deficit which is the cause for new debt is almost the interest cost.
 However, the debt stock has increased in 2022 unreasonably, mainly due to increase in foreign debt, without any association with budget deficit, interest payment and amortization.